 Awards

-As Queensland’s major publishing house, one of Australia’s leading literary publishers and a key supporter of Aboriginal and Torres Strait Islander writing, UQP is proud to publish the award-winning manuscripts of the Queensland Literary Awards (QLA) Unpublished Indigenous Writer – David Unaipon Award.
+As Queensland’s major publishing house, one of Australia’s leading literary publishers and a key supporter of Aboriginal and Torres Strait Islander writing, UQP is proud to publish the award-winning manuscripts of the Queensland Literary Awards (QLA) David Unaipon Award for an Emerging Aboriginal and/or Torres Strait Islander Writer.

-Many QLA David Unaipon Award winners have gone on to achieve notable writing careers as a result of this important collaboration.
+Many David Unaipon Award winners have gone on to achieve notable writing careers as a result of this important collaboration.

 Winners of the David Unaipon Award